-In passively managed funds (where a portfolio mirrors a market index), the expense ratio should typically be lower as compared to actively managed funds which is roughly between 0.5% and 1.0% (where a fund manager employs different buying and selling strategies).
+In passively managed funds (where a portfolio mirrors a market index like the S&P 500), the expense ratio is typically lower as compared to actively managed funds, which might charge between 0.5% and 1.0% or more.
+Actively managed funds have a fund manager who employs different buying and selling strategies.
 Generally, this is because more work is being done on the manager’s part in an active strategy vs. a passive strategy.

 Over time, just one or even half a percentage point could potentially make an impact on a retirement account.
 That impact could in turn mean the difference between retiring when planned, vs. working a few more years until the overall investment grows.
 A lower expense ratio could help an investor maximize their 401(k).

-How To Reduce Your Expense Ratio
+How to Reduce Your Expense Ratio

 Before an investor can attempt to reduce their expense ratio, they need to be familiar with what it is.

 Until relatively recently 401(k) expense ratio information was not public, and even now it can be somewhat difficult to locate.
 In 2007, the Securities and Exchange Commission (SEC) approved an amendment requiring the disclosure of these fees and expenses in mutual fund performance and sales materials.

 Today, there are a few ways to get the information — and take action: